annauyentrang/annauyentrang/README.md

 ## 💡 About Me

 🎓 **Bachelor of Science in Computer Science**, Minor in Mathematics
-📍 University of City, City, ST
+📍 University of Houston, Houston, TX
 💼 Passionate about research, computer graphics, and creating immersive simulations.

 ---